ultraio/docs-blockchain/docs/tutorials/docker/getting-started.md

 The above command will utilize ports 8888 and 9876.
 If those ports are occupied the docker will fail to create the container.
 In case you encounter this issue, make sure you don't already have a container running with those ports in use.
 Otherwise, you can adjust the first number in port publishing (e.g. `8889:8888` instead of `8888:8888`) or remove the port publishing arguments completely (e.g. `-p 8888:8888 -p 9876:9876`).
 :::

-To stop the container without destroying it you can use the following command:
+To stop the container without destroying it you can use the following command.
+Stopping a container closes all running applications.

 ```sh
 docker stop ultra